gbv/jskos-server/README.md

 #### MalformedRequestError
 Status code 400.
 Will be returned if a required parameter is missing (currently implemented in `GET /.../:_id` endpoints, but should not be possible to reach).

+### DuplicateEntityError
+Status code 422.
+Will be returned for `POST` if an entity with the same ID/URI already exists in the database.

 #### InvalidBodyError
 Status code 422.
 Will be returned for `POST`/`PUT`/`PATCH` if the body was valid JSON, but could not be validated (e.g. does not pass the JSKOS Schema).